 Do you take a fee if the book sells?

-Absolutely no. Book Pipeline does not take a percentage of any publication fee or advance, nor do we personally represent authors or publish books.
-We simply make direct introductions to agents and editors in our network.
+Absolutely not.
+Book Pipeline does not take a percentage of any publication fee or advance, nor do we personally represent authors or publish books.
+We simply make direct introductions to agents and editors in our network and help with further development of the book, if necessary.

-Our process is long-term as well, and we work with our selected authors for months (or years) after their placement to various degrees, whether it's helping find representation, promoting their books, considering new material, or giving them feedback on new ideas and new material.
+Our process is long-term as well, and we work with our selected authors for months (or years) after their placement to various degrees, whether it's helping find representation, promoting their books, considering new material, or offering general mentorship.

 Do I get feedback on my entry?
 Does it cost extra?